surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Usage of Global Functions with parameters from Data Fields

-it will execute a ns
+it will execute a series of ns

  **SYNTAX**
  ```